roboheadz/swiftui-mvvm-coordinators/README.md

 This provides a template app project for SwiftUI, with an MVVM-C (Model, View, ViewModel and Coordinator) architecture.

-A bare bones project, this illustrates how an app can be configured with global manager objects that are observalble.
+A bare bones project, this illustrates how an app can be configured with global manager objects that are observable.
 View Models bind themselves to manager object properties and update their own Published variables for the SwiftUI view to observe and bind itself to.
-This provides a simple configuration of responsibilites.
+This provides a simple configuration of responsibilities.

 This template developed by David Wood.
 It is supplied without any support or liability implied.
 PRs/suggestions are welcome, and David can be reached at https://twitter.com/davidgarywood